Guilt and Shame

 Guilt and shame both involve comparing ourselves to others and cause apprehension about our social standing and relationships with those around us.
 They create negative thoughts and feelings about ourselves when a social, cultural or self-imposed moral, rule or standard is broken.
 If we take actions that make us feel guilty, we begin to feel shameful.
 If we hold onto shame internally, we are more likely to respond to social situations with feelings of guilt (Weiner, 2010).

 Both these emotions are defined by the type of self-evaluation they create.
-On one hand, they may generate feelings of inadequacy that manifest as ideas about being unattractive, having low intelligence, having low moral standards or having physical limitations that define us.
-On the other hand, we may imagine ourselves as intentionally harmful.
+They may generate feelings of inadequacy that manifest as ideas about being unattractive, having low intelligence, having low moral standards or having physical limitations that define us.
+We may also imagine ourselves as intentionally harmful.
 As sinful, unfair, unjust, and both capable and willing to violate social norms and prevent the success of others (Miceli, 2018).

 When feeling guilty, we focus our attention on a transgression we’ve made that is external, specific and time limited.
 We become aware that others have been hurt, and form a sense of empathy for them.
 Remorse motivates us to admit that we did something bad, apologize, and engage in actions that repair our relationships and sense of self (Weiner, 2010).

-When feeling shame, we focus on events and transgressions that occur within.
+When feeling shame, we focus on events and transgressions that we deem as reflective of our character and who we are as a person.
 We imagine others have feelings of contempt and disgust toward us and we develop feelings of worthlessness.
 We become so overwhelmed by these feelings that we don’t take the time to develop empathy for ourselves or for others.
 We feel as though we are bad, and are motivated to withdraw and hide from those who judge us.
 We may even feel compelled to counterattack those we perceive as causing our feelings of shame (Weiner, 2010).

 Both an emotion and a physical condition, guilt is experienced by almost everyone.
 It arises when we have thoughts or take actions that violate our own morality or that of the group we desire to be a part of (Weiner, 2010).